lappn99/gltrace_rs/README.md

 ## OpenGL Tracing Library

-This tool allows you trace OpenGL calls, a la `RenderDoc`, the big difference here is that it is integrated directly into your program, instead of launching your program through something like `RenderDoc` or `Nvidia Nsight`.
+This tool allows you trace OpenGL calls, a la `RenderDoc`.
+The big difference here is that it is integrated directly into your program, instead of launching your program through something like `RenderDoc` or `Nvidia Nsight`.

 This is still a WIP but as it stands it is quite neat I think; and at the very least is a cool tech demo.
 And it also took me a while to do.